Chart Color Schemes

 Educational attainment in Currans Hill aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 17.5%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most prevalent at 12.3%, followed by postgraduate qualifications (3.7%) and graduate diplomas (1.5%).
-Vocational credentials are also common, with 40.7% of residents aged 15+ holding them, including advanced diplomas (11.9%) and certificates (28.8%).
-Educational participation is high, with 31.3% of residents currently enrolled in formal education, comprising 12.6% in primary, 8.1% in secondary, and 3.0% in tertiary education.
+The area has educational challenges with university qualification rates at 17.5%, significantly below Greater Sydney's average of 38.0%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (3.7%) and graduate diplomas (1.5%).
+Trade and technical skills are prominent, with 40.7% of residents aged 15+ holding vocational credentials – advanced diplomas (11.9%) and certificates (28.8%).

 Frequently Asked Questions - Education